CyberVarun/dotfiles/README.md

 ## ⚠️ Important

 Installing config files with `stow` will create symlinks of files and directory of cloned repository.
 So if you delete the cloned repository the config files will no longer work.
-If you don't want to let this happen then simple copy paste the files & directory manually.
+If you don't want to let this happen then simply copy paste the files & directory manually.

-## Requirement
+## Requirements

 Debian, Ubuntu based etc.